MonteMedia/huddle-landing-page-with-alternating-feature-blocks-master/README.md

 [Frontend Mentor](https://www.frontendmentor.io) challenges allow you to improve your skills in a real-life workflow.

-**To do this challenge, you need a basic understanding of HTML and CSS.**
+**To do this challenges, you need a basic understanding of HTML and CSS.**

-## The challenge

-Your users should be able to:

-- View the optimal layout for the component depending on their device's screen size
-- See a hover state on desktop for the Sign Up call-to-action

-Want some support on the challenge?
-[Join our Slack community](https://www.frontendmentor.io/slack) and ask questions in the **#help** channel.

 ## Where to find everything

 Your task is to build out the project to the designs inside the `/design` folder.
 You will find both a mobile and a desktop version of the design to work to.

 The designs are in JPG static format.
 This will mean that you'll need to use your best judgment for styles such as `font-size`, `padding` and `margin`.
 This should help train your eye to perceive differences in spacings and sizes.